lubobul/MandelbrotMappedToJuia/README.md

 To run simply download Processing - https://processing.org/download/ and run the .pde file

-I've written this with the help of https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw
+I've written this with the help of https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw (The Coding Train).
+Go check out his channel, this guy is awesome.